ppeble/emissary-ingress.dev/content/en/docs/2.0/topics/running/tls/cleartext-redirection.md

 port 8080 in the container.
 See [TLS documentation](../) for information on how to configure TLS termination.

-For $AESproductName$, TLS termination is enabled by default with a self-signed certificate or an ACME `Host`.
-To disable TLS termination in $AESproductName$, delete any existing `Host`s and set the
-`requestPolicy.insecure.action` to `Route` in a `Host`:
+For Emissary, TLS termination is enabled by default with a self-signed certificate or an ACME `Host`.
+To disable TLS termination in Emissary, delete any existing `Host`s and set the `requestPolicy.insecure.action` to `Route` in a `Host`:

 ```yaml